Xilinx/system-controller-app/README.md

 		setpwmoQSFP - set the power mode override value of <target> QSFP to <value>
 		getEBM - get the content of EEPROM from EBM card from either <target>:
 			 'all', 'common', 'board', or 'multirecord'
+		listFMC - list the plugged FMCs
+		getFMC - get the content of EEPROM on FMC from a plugged <target>.
+The <value>
+			 should be either: 'all', 'common', 'board', or 'multirecord'